 How are you doing with your New Year's resolutions?

-When January comes, we are full of life and good intentions!
+When January comes, we are full of energy and good intentions!
 "This is the year I am going to exercise and lose weight!
-This is the year I will learn how to speak French!
-This is the year I will get an education!
-I will be less selfish, I will be kinder, I will serve more, I will be more patient etc." Does it ring a bell?
+This is the year I will learn how to speak French and finish my education!
+I will be less selfish, I will be kinder, I will serve more, I will be more patient..."
+Does it ring a bell?

-But time goes by, and by June, we have totally forgotten about our goals!
-To avoid guilt we tell ourselves that we will always have next year!
+Time goes by, and by June, we have totally forgotten about our goals!
+To avoid guilt we tell ourselves that we will always have next year.

 I don't blame you, I have been there!
-Changing and accomplishing our goals require effort and we have enough of feeling guilt!
-I have a friend that doesn't even set goals anymore because he is so discouraged.
+Changing is difficult and accomplishing our goals requires effort.
+I have a friend who doesn't even set goals anymore because he is so discouraged.
 He reminds me of myself when I was a teenager.
-Spontaneous, carefree, living my life with no plans and trusting things will all work out, without, of course, me having to be involved and being actively engaged in what is going to happen in my life.
+Spontaneous, carefree, living my life with no plans and trusting that things will all work out on their own!
 No need to say I didn't accomplish much!

 Living our life without a plan can be such a waste of time.
 Worse, it can leave us with a bitter sense of regression.
 Growth and progression are human core needs.
 When unmet, we may feel empty.
-The truth is that we are agents and we can act, plan, and improve ourselves and our situations.
-I read the other day that
+The reality is that we are agents and we can take initiatives, plan, make independent choices, and take responsibility for our lives.

 So I ask the question?